Unleash/terraform-provider-unleash/docs/index.md

 page_title: "unleash Provider"
 subcategory: ""
 description: |-
-  Interface with Unleash server API.
+  Interface with Unleash server API https://docs.getunleash.io/reference/api/unleash.
+This provider implements a subset of the operations that can be done with Unleash.
+The focus is mostly in setting up the instance with projects, roles, permissions, groups, and other typical configuration usually performed by admins.
 ---

 # unleash Provider

-Interface with Unleash server API.
+Interface with [Unleash server API](https://docs.getunleash.io/reference/api/unleash).
+This provider implements a subset of the operations that can be done with Unleash.
+The focus is mostly in setting up the instance with projects, roles, permissions, groups, and other typical configuration usually performed by admins.

 ## Example Usage